jilic2706/jilic2706/README.md

 *   🌍  I'm based in Croatia
 *   ✉️  You can contact me at [josip.ilic@outlook.com](mailto:josip.ilic@outlook.com)
-*   🧠  I'm learning Next.js, TypeScript
+*   🧠  I'm learning Vue, Next.js, TypeScript
 *   🤝  I'm open to collaborating on anything, really.

 ### Skills (in order of proficiency)